john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 > Strength v.s. weakness, leverages the scale

 Schedule significantly affected by capability and resource.
-For me I have terrible digital art ability, good object-oriented programming concept and C# coding skill.
-Zero screenwriting ability, **zero game making experience** (I think...).
-However...
-Humm..
-I have Live 2D modeling and animating experience.
-Oh! never forget I'm an office worker without much time!
+Here's the case study of mine abilities:
+- Good object-oriented programming concept and C# coding skill
+- Has Live 2D modeling and animating experience
+- Terrible digital art ability
+- **Zero game making experience** (I think...)
+- Zero screenwriting ability
+- Never forget I'm an office worker without much time!

 So the technical scopes were set to:
 - Voice control: Requires programming related skills - my strength.
 The core technique and most challenge part
+- Live 2D as modeling and animating technique: My strength.
+I have Live 2D experience, and it's well-integrated with Unity
 - Silhouette art style: 2D digital art ability is required for character design.
 That is, where my weakness exists.
 So I made art style simple
-- Live 2D as modeling and animating technique: My strength.
-I have Live 2D experience, and it's well-integrated with Unity
 - No online battle: For lack of time resource
 - No database and account system: For lack of time resource
 - One-time gameplay: For lack of time resource